tungptvn/de5/readme.md

 `npm install de5 -g`

 ### use
-- en-en dictionary: `de5 computer` => "an electronic machine that is used for storing, organizing, and finding words, numbers, and pictures, for doing calculat ions, and for controlling other machines"
+- en-en dictionary: `de5 computer -sp` => "an electronic machine that is used for storing, organizing, and finding words, numbers, and pictures, for doing calculat ions, and for controlling other machines" (flag `-sp` support pronunciation in win32 platform )
-- go to github `de5 gh jquery`
+- go to github `de5 -gh jquery`
-- google search `de5 gg jquery`
+- google search `de5 -gg jquery`